-Upon acceptance of employment at Burnside College, members of staff also consent to the processing and storage of their data.
+Upon acceptance of employment at Burnside College, members of staff will also be informed about the processing and storage of their data which is required as part of their legal contract and employment legislation.

 Data must be collected and stored in a secure manner.